 “Flavoring mixtures added to food are complex and can contain more than 100 different components,” says Middleberg. “‘Natural flavors’ can mean something as simple as the essential oil of a product that’s been heated, but it can also mean flavor-adding chemicals from artificial sources, which manufacturers don’t have to list on their labels as additives because they might contain a partial ‘natural’ element.”

-When in doubt?
-You can always reach for a lemon, slice a cucumber, or muddle some berries to make your own.
+But when in doubt about the health content of your hydrating libation, simply add a lemon, slice a cucumber, or muddle some berries to still water to make your own flavored concoction.
 Cheers!

 Loading More Posts...